dpayne/cli-visualizer/README.md

 ### 256 Colors

-In order to show the colors, you need a terminal with 256 color support. `rxvt-unicode` should work well for this case.
-Other terminals might work, however, I have only tested with rxvt.
+In order to show the colors, you need a terminal with 256 color support.`rxvt-unicode` out of the box.

+For xterm, the default `$TERM` setting needs to be changed to `xterm-256color`.
+To change this run

+    export TERM=xterm-256color

 ### Ubuntu